WaylonWalker/waylonwalkerv2/src/pages/blog/testproject-io-py-actions.md

     - cron: '*/10 * * * *'
 ```

-You can see in the section above I have setup to run everytime there is a push to or pull request open to main.
-I also set a fairly agressive test schedule to run every **10** **minutes**.
-For now this is just to build confidence in the tests and get more data in the reports to explore.
+You can see in the section above I have set up to run every time there is a push to or pull request open to main.
+I also set a fairly aggressive test schedule to run every **10** **minutes**.
+For now, this is just to build confidence in the tests and get more data in the reports to explore.
 I will likely turn this down later.

 ``` yaml